 Here are ten essential items to bring with you before hitting the trails.
 With these survival items you will be able to handle most situations.

 1. Warm Clothing - It's a good idea to bring along a warm hat, gloves and an insulated jacket if you are hiking after the sun sets.
 The amount of extra clothing you bring with you will depend on where and when you'll be hiking.

 2. Extra Food & Water - You never know when you may be delayed by bad weather, by getting lost or having emergencies, so bring enough food and water to last you a day.

 3. Compass & Map - Carry a map and compass with you even if you know the area you will be hiking.
 A detailed map will provide you information like landmarks, trail contours, national parks and nearby amenities.

 4. Sun Protection - Bring a hat, lip balm and some form of sunscreen to prevent sunburn.
-Sunglasses are also necessary to protect your eyes, particularly in winter or on the water.
+Sunglasses are also necessary to protect your eyes, particularly in winter on snow or on the water.

 5. First-Aid - The simplest thing that you can do is purchase a small first-aid kit that has all the essential items you require inside - and always keep it with you when hiking.

 6. Lights - You should have enough light that you can use during your hike after dark.
 A headlamp should always be part of your essential items list, as well as spare batteries.

 7. Matches or a Fire starter - A great tool to bring with is a fire starter.
 Small and light weight, but you should practice at home before hitting the trail.